Bickleigh, Mid Devon: Attractions

+The Devon Railway Centre occupies the site of the former Cadeleigh railway station, which was actually adjacent to Bickleigh.
+The Exe Valley Railway line, which ran through Bickleigh, opened in 1884 and closed in 1963.

+On the northwest bank of the River Exe, and by Bickleigh Bridge, is a large inn called The Fisherman's Cot.
+To the southeast of the bridge, and situated between the former railway station and the village, is Bickleigh Mill, which is a historic attraction with a restaurant and gift shops.

 Farmer Nick Lees and his family have constructed several maize mazes in a field near the village.
-The subjects include Elizabeth II's Golden Jubilee, the 200th anniversary of the Battle of Trafalgar, the bicentenary of the birth of Isambard Kingdom Brunel and 100th anniversary of the Scouting movement.
+The subjects included Elizabeth II's Golden Jubilee, the 200th anniversary of the Battle of Trafalgar, the bicentenary of the birth of Isambard Kingdom Brunel and the 100th anniversary of the Scouting movement.

-It is also the location of one of the biggest vineyards in the South West of England, Yearlstone, which has a state of the art winery, wine bar and cafe.
-Yearlstone is now 3.5 hectares, and hosts Devon Wine Week in the last week in May each year, a celebration of local food culture.
-To the northwest of the village on the River Exe is The Fisherman's Cot.
+Just to the north of Bickleigh is one of the biggest vineyards in the South-West of England, Yearlstone, which has a state-of-the-art winery, wine bar and cafe.
+Yearlstone is now 3.5 hectares and hosts Devon Wine Week in the last week of May each year, a celebration of local food culture.

 Popular culture

-A persistent myth among the residents of the area is that the village's medieval bridge over the Exe inspired Paul Simon to write Bridge Over Troubled Water; Simon is known to have stayed in the village in the mid-sixties.
+A persistent myth among the residents of the area is that the village's bridge over the Exe inspired Paul Simon to write Bridge Over Troubled Water; Simon is known to have stayed in the village in the mid-sixties.
 Although Art Garfunkel denied the rumour in a 2003 interview, stating that Simon had taken the phrase from a Baptist hymn, it is entirely possible that Simon intended more than one allusion.